decretist/Dissertation/Chapter0/chapter0.md

 the same kind of analysis that Kestemont had run for Hildegard of Bingen and Guibert of Gembloux.
-I expected the results to provide an unambiguous answer, sufficiently compelling to both Pennington and Winroth to settle the debate one way of the other, as to whether there had been one or two authors.
+I expected the results to provide an unambiguous answer, sufficiently compelling to both Pennington and Winroth to settle the debate one way or the other, as to whether there had been one or two authors.

 In August and September of 2013, I replicated the working software